permutationlock/simple_web_game_server/examples/tic_tac_toe/README.md

 contains a [React](https://reactjs.org/)
 client Tic Tac Toe app.

+*My apologies for the npm dependency garbage, I wrote this back when I was learning React because I thought I might want a web programming job.
+It should be re-written it in plain JavaScript at some point, but I have better things to do.

 Because this app uses TLS for the HTTPS and WSS protocols, you must have an authorized certificate for the domain name where you serve the application.
 To achieve this for localhost I recommend installing